Austin Outdoors Scene: 7 Fun Ways to Enjoy Some Fresh Air

 Austin Outdoors Scene: Top 7 Things to Do on Active Vacations

 Boat on the Water

 From boat rentals to sailing, boating is big in Austin.
 The city offers easy access to several lakes and rivers, all of which water lovers explore at their own pace.
 Float On, an area rental service, provides pontoon and ski boat rentals on Lake Austin and Lake Travis.
-In addition to boating, visitors also rent jet skis, go bass fishing at Walter E. Long Metro Park, learn to flyboard, and wakeboard on the Colorado River.
+In addition to boating, visitors rent jet skis, go fishing at Walter E. Long Metro Park, learn to flyboard, and wakeboard on the Colorado River.

 Play Golf All Day

 For on-land fun with scenic views, book a tee time at one of Austin’s golf courses.
-Players will find over 15 options, including private, public and semi-private courses.
+Players have over 15 options, including private, public and semi-private courses.
 A few top rated ones include: Roy Kizer, Morris Williams Bluebonnet Hill and Lions Municipal.
 Each one offers their own challenges, water hazards and amenities — plus stunning Texas Hill Country views.

 Take Bike Tours

 As one of the most diverse cities in the U.S., Austin features architecture, museums, historical sites and backcountry hideaways.
 The city is home to Texas State Capitol, spacious parks, gardens, LBJ Presidential Library, art galleries, urban hangouts and theaters.
 Then add Austin’s top restaurants to the list of must-sees.

 One of the best ways to sample a little of everything is scheduling a bike tour.
 Not only do they provide exercise, they allow guests to see the area with local guides.
 Not into cycling?
 No problem.
 Many companies offer electric and motorized tours and peddler vehicles.